 Information for the website has been drawn from a wide variety of sources including:

 Each entry includes the source or multiple sources of information for that entry.
 Bibliographic information has been included for each source with notes on availability or holdings if available.

 What began as an interest in toponymy or the study of placenames has developed into a purposeful quest for information about the people and places of the wider Hawkesbury Region.

-The website has been created and designed by Nicholas McHardy who is a software programmer and developer in the corporate information technology industry.
+The website has been created and designed by Nicholas McHardy who is a software architect in the digital media industry.